 Vacation in Trapani

-  If you intend to visit the western part of Sicily, Trapani is definitely a must-see destination rich

-  in art and history.
-From baroque churches, castles and palaces to dream beaches, this seaside town

-  will delight you with its charming atmosphere.
+If you are planning to visit the western part of Sicily, Trapani is definitely a must-see destination rich in art and history.
+From baroque churches, castles and palaces to dream beaches, this seaside town will delight you with its charming atmosphere.

-  Moreover, thanks to its mild climate almost all year round, it is an excellent choice even in spring

-  or late summer, when the port city is cheaper and less crowded.
+Moreover, thanks to its almost year-round mild climate, it is an excellent choice even in spring or late summer, when the port city is cheaper and less crowded.

 How to get to Trapani

 Trapani can be easily reached by car, train, bus, and plane from Italy as well as from abroad.
-It is

-  also connected to the Egadi Islands and the French town of Toulon thanks to various ferry
+It is also connected to the Egadi Islands and Pantelleria thanks to various ferry routes.

-  itineraries.

-  Trapani’s airport “Vincenzo Florio” is about 15km away from the center, but thanks to the direct bus

-  of the company AST, it is possible to reach the city in just 40 min.
-There are several domestic

-  flights available from Northern, Central and Southern Italy, and from various European countries

-  (including Malta, Germany, England, Poland, and Belgium).
+Trapani’s airport “Vincenzo Florio” is about 15 km away from the center, but thanks to the direct bus route served by the company AST, it is possible to reach the city in just 40 minutes.
+There are several flights available from northern, central and southern Italy, as well as from various European countries (including Malta, Germany, England, Poland, and Belgium).

 View of the picturesque harbor promenade in Trapani, Sicily

 What to do in Trapani